raffyakbarsyah/mdn-conditionals-task/README.md

 ## 🙋‍♂️ Author

-These solutions were written by **Raffy**, based on MDN's practice tasks.
+These solutions were written by **Raffyakbarsyah**, based on MDN's practice tasks.

 ---